All pages

 mariadb-dump

-generates a command at the beginning of the dump to enable [sandbox](../mariadb-client/mariadb-command line-client.md#-sandbox) mode.
-This command cannot be interpreted by earlier versions of the [MariaDB command line client](../mariadb-client/mariadb-command line-client.md) or by MySQL's command line client, and the client generates an error if used against the versions that do not support it.
+mariadb-dump generates a command at the beginning of the dump to enable sandbox mode.
+This command cannot be interpreted by earlier versions of the mariadb command-line client or by the MySQL command-line client mysql – an error is thrown if used against client versions that do not support it.
 This does not affect other methods of importing the data.

-client can be used to dump a database or a collection of databases for backup or transfer to another database server (not necessarily MariaDB or MySQL).
-The dump typically contains SQL statements to create the table, populate it, or both.
-Also, mariadb-dump
+mariadb-dump is used to dump a database or a collection of databases for backup, or transferring data to another database server (not necessarily MariaDB or MySQL).
+The dump contains SQL statements to create databases, tables, table data, and more.
+It can also be used to generate files in CSV, XML, or other formats that use delimiters.

-dumps triggers along with tables, as these are part of the table definition.
-However, stored procedures, views, and events are not dumped, and need extra parameters to be recreated explicitly (for example, --routines
+mariadb-dump dumps triggers along with tables, as these are part of the table definition.
+However, , , and are not dumped, and need extra parameters to be recreated explicitly (for example, --routines and --events). and are also part of the system tables (for example, ).

-usually doesn't consume much CPU resources on modern hardware, as by default it uses a single thread.
+mariadb-dump doesn't consume much CPU – by default, it uses a single thread.
 This method is good for a heavily loaded server.

-Disk input/outputs per second (IOPS), can, however, increase for multiple reasons.
-When you back up on the same device as the database, this produces unnecessary random IOPS.
+Disk input/output per second (IOPS) can, however, increase for multiple reasons.
+When backing up on the same device as the database, this produces unnecessary random IOPS.
 The dump is done sequentially, on a per-table basis, causing a full table scan and many buffer page misses on tables that are not fully cached in memory.

 It's recommended that you back up from a network location to remove disk IOPS on the database server, but it is vital to use a separate network card to keep network bandwidth available for regular traffic.